ocaml/dune/doc/formatting.rst

 .. _ocamlformat: https://github.com/ocaml-ppx/ocamlformat
 .. _refmt: https://github.com/facebook/reason/tree/master/src/refmt

-Configuring automatic formatting (dune 2.0)
+Configuring Automatic Formatting (Dune 2.0)
 ===========================================

-If using ``(lang dune 2.0)``, there is nothing to setup in dune, formatting will be set up by default.
-However, ocamlformat_ will still refuse to format sources without an ``.ocamlformat`` file present in the project root.
+If using ``(lang dune 2.0)``, there is nothing to setup in Dune, as formatting will be set up by default.
+However, OCamlformat_ will still refuse to format sources without an ``.ocamlformat`` file present in the project root.

-By default, formatting will be enabled for all languages and dialects present in the project that dune knows about.
-This is not always desirable, for example if in a mixed Reason/OCaml project, one only wants to format the Reason files to avoid pulling ocamlformat_ as a dependency.
+By default, formatting will be enabled for all languages and dialects present in the project that Dune knows about.
+This is not always desirable.
+For example, if in a mixed Reason/OCaml project, one only wants to format the Reason files to avoid pulling OCamlformat_ as a dependency.

 It is possible to restrict the languages considered for formatting or disable it altogether by using the :ref:`formatting` stanza.

-Formatting a project
+Formatting a Project
 ====================

 When this feature is active, an alias named ``fmt`` is defined.
 When built, it